guidoism/escape/inspiration/jonesforth.md

 (
         FORGET ----------------------------------------------------------------------

         So far we have only allocated words and memory.
-FORTH provides a rather primitive method to deallocate.
+Forth provides a rather primitive method to deallocate.

         'FORGET word' deletes the definition of 'word' from the dictionary and everything defined